 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/ COMMENTS SECTION I: NON-NEGOTIABLE CRITERIA: Sub missions must meet all of the non-negotiable criteria to move to tier 2.
 Non-Negotiable 1.
-FOCUS ON MAJOR WORK 1 : Students and teachers using the materials as designed devote the large majority 2 of time in each grade K-8 to the major work of the grade.
-REQUIRED 1a) Materials should devote at least 65% and up to approximately 85% of class time to the major work of each grade with Grades K-2 nearer the upper end of that range, i.e., 85%.
+FOCUS ON MAJOR WORK 1 : Students and teachers using the materials as designed devote the large majority 2 of time in each grade K-8 to the major work REQUIRED 1a) Materials should devote at least 65% and up to approximately 85% of class time to the major work of each grade with Grades K-2 nearer the upper end of that range, i.e., 85%.
 Each grade must meet the criterion; do not average across two or more grades.
-REQUIRED No Materials for Grade 2 devote approximately 60% of class time to the major work for this grade.
-Approximately 15% of class time is spent on Yes No 1b) In any one grade, aligned materials should spend minimal time on content outside of the appropriate grade levels.
+No Materials for Grade 2 devote approximately 60% of class time to the major work for this grade. of the grade.
+REQUIRED 1b) In any one grade, aligned materials should spend minimal time on content outside of the appropriate grade levels.
 In aligned materials there are no chapter tests, unit tests, or other such assessment components that make students or teachers responsible for any topics before the grade in which they are introduced in the Standards.
-3 Νο content outside of the grade level.
+3 No Approximately 15% of class time is spent on content outside of the grade level.
 For example, in Module 5 Lessons 7 and 8 are labeled as preparing students for standard 4.MD.5.
 Also, in Module 2 Lesson 9 is labeled as preparing students for standard 3.MD.1.
 Non-Negotiable 2.
 CONSISTENT, COHERENT CONTENT Each course's instructional materials are coherent and consistent with the content in the standards.
-REQUIRED 2a) Materials connect supporting content to major content in meaningful ways so that focus and coherence are enhanced throughout the year.
+Yes No REQUIRED 2a) Materials connect supporting content to major content in meaningful ways so that focus and coherence are enhanced throughout the year.
 4 No There are six supporting standards in Grade 2.
 Onl 3 of those standards are connected to major standards.
 In lesson 7.2, 2.OA.C.4 is connected to 2.NBT.A.2; however, this standard is not connected to major work in four other lessons.
-In lesson 3.11, 2.MD.D.10 is connected to 2.MD.A.1 and 2.MD.A.3 however, this standard is not connected to major work in four other lessons.
+In lesson 3.11 2.MD.D.10 is connected to 2.MD.A.1 and 2.MD.A.3 however, this standard is not connected to major work in four other lessons.
 REQUIRED 2b) Materials including problems and activities that serve to connect two or more clusters in a domain, or two or more domains in a grade, in cases where these connections are natural and important.
 5 Yes Modules include lessons which connect two or more clusters and two or more domains.
 For example, Module 3 Lesson 6 addresses 2.NBT.A.2 and 2.MD.B.6.

-1 For more on the major work of the grade, see Focus by Grade Level.
-2 The materials should devote at least 65% and up to approximately 85% of class time to the major work of the grade with Grades K-2 nearer the upper end of that range, i.e., 85%.
+The materials should devote at least 65% and up to approximately 85% of class time to the major work of the grade with Grades K-2 nearer the upper end of that range, i.e., 85%.

 3 Refer also to criterion #2 in the K-8 Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013).